Frank Giraldo

 Who built NUMO

 NUMO was designed and constructed by my group in the Department of Applied Mathematics at the Naval Postgraduate School.
 Dr. Michal Kopera, my former National Research Council postdoc, formerly at the University of California at Santa Cruz, is now at Boise State University (BSU) in Idaho and is Co-Principal Investigator of the NUMO model and its primary developer.
 We also collaborated with Professor Wieslaw Maslowski of the Oceanography department at the Naval Postgraduate School on issues related to ocean modeling during various phases of the NUMO project.
-Former BSU PhD student Yao Gahounzo worked with Prof. Kopera to improve/extend NUMO using more realistic boundary conditions and extended this work to the hydrostatic ocean (called h-NUMO); this work can be found here [PDF] and is housed in a private Github repo ([Github Link]) but is expected to be released soon.
-There is a new version of h-NUMO being developed at NPS.
-This new code is written in the Julia programming language and takes advantage of entropy-stable methods.
-Currently, it is being housed in a private Github repo [Github Link].
+Former BSU PhD student Yao Gahounzo worked with Prof. Kopera to improve/extend NUMO using more realistic boundary conditions and extended this work to the hydrostatic ocean (called h-NUMO); this work can be found here [PDF] and is housed in a public Github repo ([Github Link]).

 Who funded NUMO

 NUMO was funded by the SCIDAC program of the Department of Energy from 2016-2018.
-The Office of Naval Research (ONR) funded the Fortran version of -h-NUMO, in collaboration with Michal Kopera at Boise State University and Eric Chassignet and Alan Wallcraft at Florida State University, COAPS.
-The new Julia version of h-NUMO (new name yet to be decided) is currently unfunded but if interested, we accept all forms of payment 😁
+The Office of Naval Research (ONR) funded the Fortran version of h-NUMO, in collaboration with Michal Kopera at Boise State University and Eric Chassignet and Alan Wallcraft at Florida State University, COAPS.

 NUMO Governing Equations